 Here are our two bathrooms – both of which have shiplap walls like we’ve just discussed. 🙂

-I hope this tutorial gives you the steps to installing some stunning shiplap in your own home!
+I hope this tutorial teaches you how to install shiplap and gives you the confidence to install some stunning shiplap in your own home!